hannesdelbeke/substance-painter-plugin-template/README.md

 ```

 ## Usage
-1. enable the plugin in Substance from the Menu `Python`
+1. enable the plugin in Substance from the Menu `Python/project_name`

 ## Development
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.